Transformosa/bimU.io.Docs/docs/agile/manage-and-resolve-issues.md

 ![Screenshot](../images/kanban-board-row-group.png){: class="center" style="width:80%"}

 ### View Issues alongside Web Viewer
 Open a BIM model in bimU.io Agile's web viewer and click the ``Issues`` icon button on the right toolbar.
-All issues will show up on an ``Issues`` panel.
+All issues in the current channel will show up on an ``Issues`` panel.
 You can quickly open a saved viewpoint in the web viewer from an issue card.

+!!! info "You must have an identical BIM model uploaded to bimU.io Agile in the first place."

 ![Screenshot](../images/issues-panel-open-viewpoint.png){: class="center" style="width:80%"}